KSP-KOS/KOS/doc/source/math/direction.rst

         SET myDir TO HEADING(degreesFromNorth, pitchAboveHorizon).

     The third parameter, *roll*, is optional.
+Roll indicates rotation about the longitudinal axis.

 .. function:: LOOKDIRUP(lookAt,lookUp)